pertusa/ap/docs/ssl.md

 A single model of each family is selected: SimCLR[@simclr], BYOL[@byol], and VicReg[@vicreg].

-## The Deep Metric Learning Family: SimCLR/NNCLR/MeanSHIFT/SCL

-The Deep Metric Learning (DML) family of methods is based on the principle of encouraging similarity between semantically transformed versions of an input.
-DML originated with the idea of contrastive loss, which transforms this principle into a learning objective.

-To understand these methods, you should understand the basics of data augmentation and contrastive learning.
+To understand these methods, you should understand the basics of data augmentation.

 ## Data Augmentation